-Those perfectly radioed, Peanut Butter to chocolate goodness, are a good segue into why I am writing this post.
+They have to be the perfect Peanut Butter to chocolate ratio of goodness and are a perfect segue into why I am writing this post.

 It may only seem relevant to this holiday, but I use these practices throughout the entire holiday season.
 While baked goods are not as easily accessible as candy is in the drawer, the craving for sugar and all its glory remains.

 I totally understand the weakness behind sugar.
-It is my trigger food and my weakness.
-It can trigger negative thoughts and behaviors in me when I allow it to take control and I “throw in the towel.”
+It is my trigger food and what I crave the most.
+It can trigger negative thoughts and behaviors in me when I allow them to take control and I “throw in the towel.”

 I ramble, so back to CANDY.

-I understand that today (Halloween) candy is sitting right there in front of you, staring at you like it is the only thing that will enable you to get through evening of ghouls and princesses.
+I understand Halloween candy will soon be is sitting right there in front of you, staring at you like it is the only thing that will enable you to get through evening of ghouls and princesses.
 It shines bright with its pretty wrappers and enticing smell.

 BUT just because it possesses all these qualities does not mean you lose your ability to CHOOSE.

 You are the only person between you and the drawer of candy.